09/01/2023

 Quick, handy tips to help you improve your odds of getting a bingo.

 DISCLAIMER: This is not a guide for the serious tournament player.
 We’re not going to spend a lot of time focusing on memorizing word lists (but we will provide a link to some brief, helpful lists at the end).
-We’re going to stay away from Scrabble’s tournament word list, the NWL.
-Instead, we’re going to outline some quick, handy tips to help you improve your odds of getting a *bingo.
+Instead of providing a comprehensive review of Scrabble’s tournament word list, the NWL, we’re going to outline some quick, handy tips to help you improve your odds of getting a *bingo.

 *In Scrabble parlance, a bingo stands for that coveted, 7-letter word.

-All our advice is based on the online version of Scrabble’s official dictionary.
+If you need a handy dictionary, you might want to try the online version of the Official Scrabble Players Dictionary (OSPD).
 It’s basically a stripped-down version of the NWL.
-Insensitive and otherwise nasty words have been edited out.
+Insensitive words have been edited out.
 It’s the guide you would want if playing at a church-social, or if playing against your mother-in-law.
 The good news: It was designed for Scrabble-play, it’s free, and it works well for the casual to semi-serious player who needs a resource for solving game-time disputes.

 The Challenge

-How many 7-letter words (bingos) are currently listed in our free, online dictionary?
-The answer: 25,217.
+How many playable 7-letter Scrabble words (bingos) are there?
+While the count varies depending on the dictionary you use, official counts are greater than 25,000.
 That’s a lot of words.
 And unless you’re a Las Vegas card-counter with an eidetic memory, forget about memorizing them.
 Even mastering a stripped-down list, like the thousand-most-likely bingos, can be daunting.
 But don’t worry, here’s all you need to know to start racking up those 50-point premiums.

 Learn from Wheel of Fortune

 Ever wonder why contestants vying for Wheel of Fortune’s grand prize always start out with the same 6 letters: R, S, T, L, N, E?
 Turns out those letters are extremely flexible.
-They’re well represented across all the words in the English language, including the 25,217 from our dictionary’s list of 7-letter words.
-In fact, the Wheel of Fortune consonants (R, S, T, L, N), happen to be the 5 most common consonants found across our dictionary’s list of bingos.
-Here are all the consonants from our list of bingos in descending order (highest frequency to lowest frequency):
+They’re well represented across all the words in the English language, including the more than twenty-five thousand, 7-letter words used in Scrabble.
+In fact, the Wheel of Fortune consonants (R, S, T, L, N), happen to be the 5 most common consonants found across any comprehensive list of bingos, including those in the OSPD.
+Here are all the consonants from official Scrabble bingo lists in descending order (highest frequency to lowest frequency):

 • S R N T L D C G P M H B Y F K W V Z K J Q